iapyeh/sshscript/learn-chap01.md

 ## Hello World @Host

-All the example codes on the above sections are run on [localhost](http://localhost) by subprocess package.
+All the example codes on the above sections are run on localhost by subprocess module.
 What if you want to execute them on a remote host?

 All you have to do is connecting the remote host by adding one line: